sikula/security-scripts/README.md

-pen-test-scripts
+security-scripts
 ================

-Scripts that could be used during a penetration test.
+Scripts that could be used to assess the security of a system

 ###### Files:
     system-enumeration/resources/command_list.json: